 Fabulous nonfiction children’s books you need on your bookshelf: Part One

 I know from my decades of teaching elementary students that using nonfiction picture books is an amazing way to begin discussions of events and people, and to share information with students in an entertaining way that keeps them interested in learning (and reading).
-Here are some nonfiction children's books for children of all ages from … Continue reading Fabulous nonfiction children’s books you need on your bookshelf: Part One
+Here are some nonfiction children’s books for children of all ages from picture books through some middle grade books and even a young adult choice.
+All of them would be great picks for gifts for your children, their teachers, or even the school library.
+This is a long post, but read it through.
+You’ll be glad you did as there are some fabulous offerings here.

 Fabulous nonfiction children’s books you need on your bookshelf: Part Two

 Nonfiction books for middle grade readers are an important tool for teachers and librarians.
-Good nonfiction books serve multiple purposes: they provide factual information in an easier format than many websites or other informational sources; they can engage children by capturing their interest in topic that fascinate them; and they are books that don't necessarily … Continue reading Fabulous nonfiction children’s books you need on your bookshelf: Part Two
+Good nonfiction books serve multiple purposes: they provide factual information in an easier format than many websites or other informational sources; they can engage children by capturing their interest in topic that fascinate them; and they are books that don’t necessarily need to be read in one sitting.
+Nonfiction books can be picked up and read at one’s leisure because there’s no mystery to solve or plot to figure out.
+Many nonfiction books have colorful photos and graphics that further draw the eye and engage the reader.
+Others, like the memoirs included in this collection, read like fiction because of the first person narrative.
+See which books might interest the children in your life, or just pick your favorites for a teacher who might enjoy sharing them with students.

 ‘Wish You Were Here’ by Jodi Picoult is a tale of COVID and life